pace-neutrons/Horace/documentation/add/11_sqw_compression.md

 |  f = 0.25           |  14    | 39%
 |  f = 1 (worst case) |  20    | 56%

-For small values of f, the storage is dominated by the space needed to hold {irun, idet, ien} for every pixel.
-For typical data, the storage requirement is reduced to about 1/3 that of the present sqw files.
+For small values of f, the storage is dominated by the space needed to hold {`irun, idet, ien`} for every pixel.
+For typical data, the storage requirement is reduced to about 1/3 that of the present `sqw` files.

 ### The proposed scheme and the achievable compression

-To improve on the above, special knowledge of the maximum values of the indices, namely {nrun, ndet, ne} can be used to reduce the space to hold {irun, idet, ien} for every pixel.
-With the typical values nrun = 500, ndet_max = 70,000, ne_max = 300 then N_max = 1.05e10.
-If {irun, idet, ien}  is converted into a linear index using the knowledge of nrun, ndet_max, ne_max, then the pixel indexing information can easily be held in a float64 (maximum integer 2^53 = 9e15) i.e. 8 bytes.
+To improve on the above, special knowledge of the maximum values of the indices, namely {`nrun, ndet, ne`} can be used to reduce the space to hold {`irun, idet, ien`} for every pixel.
+With the typical values `nrun = 500`, `ndet_max = 70,000`, `ne_max = 300` then `N_max = 1.05e10`.
+If {`irun, idet, ien`}  is converted into a linear index using the knowledge of `nrun, ndet_max, ne_max`, then the pixel indexing information can easily be held in a `float64` (maximum integer `2^53 = 9e15`) i.e. 8 bytes.

 In practice,
--	With any feasible values for {nrun, ndet_max, ne_max} in the lifetime of ISIS and other facilities, 8 bytes is all that is needed (see additional notes below for details).
+-	With any feasible values for {`nrun, ndet_max, ne_max`} in the lifetime of ISIS and other facilities, 8 bytes is all that is needed (see additional notes below for details).
--	Because the overall storage requirement in practice is dominated by {irun,idet,ien}, we could store the signal and error as float64 with little penalty in disk space compared to storing as float32: only for f>0.21 does the penalty exceed 15%.
-Thie advantage is that the representation in memory and on disk are identical, with little penalty in overall storage in bytes.
-The following gives the storage needs for the two case (and percentage size compared to the current sqw format):
+-	Because the overall storage requirement in practice is dominated by {`irun,idet,ien`}, we could store the signal and error as `float64` with little penalty in disk space compared to storing as `float32`: only for f>0.21 does the penalty exceed 15%.
+The advantage is that the representation in memory and on disk are identical, with little penalty in overall storage in bytes.
+The following gives the storage needs for the two cases (and percentage size compared to the current sqw format):

 **Table 2**